 The largest contingent of people living in Estonia who are religious is those belonging to the Russian ethnic minority, who are Russian Orthodox.

 Estonian society has little apparent racism, though there is some playful fraternal ribbing of their neighbours the Latvians, a slight resentment of their wealthy neighbours the Finns and some historical tension with the

-There is also little apparent poverty.
-Estonia does have a good social welfare system, after all.
+There is also little apparent poverty among people living in Estonia.
+Estonia has good social welfare system.
 The impact of this is that there is a negligibly small indigent population, and in nearly a month there we never saw people begging.
 We did see a couple of people drunk in the daytime.
 There is, apparently, a drug problem, but it’s not in your face (we didn’t see it).

 We never felt unsafe at any time of day in any part of the two cities we visited, and this was a feeling shared by Estonians.

 The Estonian Dress Code